 MUS 446.
 COMPOSITION (3).
 Introduction to the basic craft of composing.
-Idiomatic writing for voice, piano and instrumental ensembles will be studied.
-Prerequisite: MUE 477 or 478.
+Idiomatic writing for voice, piano and orchestral instruments will be studied.
+Tonal and atonal writing will be related to contemporary techniques.
+Prerequisite: MUS 232 or consent of instructor.

 MUS 471.
 SEMINAR IN KEYBOARD TRADITIONS (1).
 A practical survey of the interpretation and performance practices of keyboard music.